GitPruthvi/Movie-Recommender/README.md

 # Movie-Recommender
 Implemented two types of recommender systems:
-- <b>Demographic Filtering</b> - User gets recommendations based on movie popularity.
+- <b>Demographic Filtering</b> - User gets recommendations based on the movie popularity.
-- <b>Content Based Filtering</b> - User gets recommendatons based on the movie's metadata like director, actors, genre, keywords etc.
+- <b>Content Based Filtering</b> - User gets recommendations based on the movie's metadata like director, actors, genre, keywords etc.

 ### How did I achieved it
 -	Python libraries like NumPy, Pandas and Matplotlib are used to manipulate and visualize data.